davidiwezulu/ecommerce/README.md

 ```
 #### Database Migrations
 The package provides migrations for creating necessary database tables.
-If you've customized table names or models, ensure that these are correctly set in the configuration before running migrations.
+If you've customised table names or models, ensure that these are correctly set in the configuration before running migrations.

 Important: Always back up your database before running new migrations, especially in production environments.